Design and maintain networks. Fend off hackers.

-As a CNSA major, you’ll learn to build and troubleshoot computer networks and manage massive databases effectively and securely.
+As a CNSA major, you’ll learn to build and troubleshoot computer networks, manage massive databases and storage systems, and work with industry-standard operating systems, all with an eye toward the security, privacy, and safety of people, businesses, and facilities.
 You’ll graduate ready to work in one of today’s most challenging and exciting careers: computer network design and security.
-Focus your studies on computer/network security, technical operations management, or network engineering.
+Focus your studies on computer/network security, information technology management, or network engineering.

-Get 24-hour access to the hardware configuration and security network programming lab.
-Learn storage and system architecture, programming languages and protocols.
+Enjoy 24-hour access to the computer network lab and the virtual cluster.
+Learn network architecture, system management, programming languages, and communication protocols.
 Acquire the skills you need to head straight to a fulfilling job.

 Be Ready for What Tomorrow Needs: